RetroPie/mame4all-pi/readme.txt

 Bitmaps have to be 640x480 pixels 65536 colors (16 bit R5G6B5).

-*MAME LICENSE*
+MAME LICENSE

 http://www.mame.net

 http://www.mamedev.com

-Copyright 1997-2013, Nicola Salmoria and the MAME team.
+Copyright 1997-2015, Nicola Salmoria and the MAME team.
 All rights reserved.

 Redistribution and use of this code or any derivative works are permitted provided that the following conditions are met: